 - If the position description is being updated to launch a new recruitment or position/pay action, search for and edit the existing position description in MyTrack.

-- Submit position description for approvals within the unit and to Human Resources using MyTrack (see MyTrack Training Guides)
+- Submit position description for approvals within the unit and to Human Resources using MyTrack (see MyTrack User Guides and Tools)

 - Human Resources will review the position and assign or confirm the OA compensation band, determine FLSA status, and set up the position number in Banner if needed.
 Hiring managers identified in the MyTrack position description will receive notification when the position description has moved through the approval process.